Fragile but long-lasting: papyri transmitting knowledge through space and time

 Evidence from Roman Egypt serves to obtain a better view of authors and readers of ancient medical texts and to reconstruct the historical and social context of medicine in Late Antiquity.
 To achieve this Francesca Corazza employs a carefully balanced interdisciplinary approach which will include medicine, philology and history.
 Considering the function of these texts – starting from their particular language up to their material condition – helps understanding the methods and theories of practicing and teaching medicine in this period.
 Evidence from the papyri, when coupled with testimony from distinguished medical writers, can be particularly useful to sketch portraits of writers and readers of ancient medical texts.

 But the main issue of papyrus evidence is to preserve the formal adherence of writing and content concerning literary works as well as texts related to current communication.
 During the period in question, the attested range of known words, the appearance of new ones or their scholarly understanding can change radically with the publication of new texts.
 Indeed, the intersection of these different lines of enquiry in medical papyri of Late Antiquity appears of particular interest in a number of respects, and its ties with debates in various other areas of ancient science.

-This project is part of the research of the group Body and Soul (D-2) which continues working at the interface between the history of medicine and philosophy.
+This project is part of the research group (D-2) Mapping Body and Soul which continues working at the interface between the history of medicine and philosophy.
 To learn more about the research of this group visit: topoi.org/group/d-2/projects/

 Image above: A Late-antique medical papyrus, excavated in Hermoupolis Magna, Middle Egypt, and currently housed in the Egyptian Museum of Berlin.
 Dated at the 6th century, it contains on five fragments a list of herbs and minerals for the preparation of medical recipes.